How to Design a Juice Bar Floor Plan, Layout and Blueprint

 Fast Food: 11-14 square feet

-Like all public buildings, juice bars must have a fire and emergency floor plan.
+Like all public buildings, juice bars must have a fire and emergency floor plan for the wellness of its guests.
 Design software can help you adequately map out emergency exit routes.
 Once your floor plan is completed, be sure to communicate the routes to your staff and clearly mark external exits for customers.

 Consulting an interior designer can help you to achieve the specific ambiance and experience you want.
 They can guide you through painting, decorating, and purchasing furniture that’s functional for your space and suits your shop’s aesthetic.